jminjie/resume-hugo/content/about/_index.md

 title = "About"
 +++

-Jord Liu is a writer, musician, and programmer.
+Jord Liu is a writer, musician, and creative technologist.
 Their work centers poetry, collaborative online experiences, and a merging of the mundane with the absurd.

-![Me and my bean][1]

 A classically trained pianist since 5, and a self taught improviser and multi-instrumentalist, their music spans from rhythmic jazz and funk pieces to heartfelt and personal songs for voice and guitar.